ale-mendez/ESPNN/README.md

 ```
 }-->

-You can use the ESPNN package [remotely](##run-ESPNN-online) or [locally](##run-ESPNN).
+You can use the ESPNN package [remotely](#run-ESPNN-online) or [locally](#install-espnn).
 Find below all the usage options available.

 ## Run ESPNN online

-The ESPNN package can be used remotely in the <a target="_blank" href="https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP">Google Colab</a> platform[^2].
+The ESPNN package can be used remotely in the <a href="https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP" target="_blank">Google Colab</a> platform[^2].
 There, you'll find a jupyter notebook with a quick tutorial on how to use the ESPNN.
 You can also make a copy of the notebook to your own personal Drive and compute the stopping power of any projectile-target combination.

 ## Install ESPNN

-To use the ESPNN in your computer, you'll need to install it.
-We recommend using a python virtual environment to this end (for example, see [anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [virtualenv](https://virtualenv.pypa.io/en/stable/installation.html)).
-If you are not familiar with virtual environments and would like to rapidly start using python, follow the [anaconda](https://docs.anaconda.com/anaconda/install/index.html) indications according to your operating system:
+To use the ESPNN in your computer, first you'll need to install it.
+We recommend using a python virtual environment to this end (for example, see <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> or <a href="https://virtualenv.pypa.io/en/stable/installation.html" target="_blank">virtualenv</a>).
+If you are not familiar with virtual environments and would like to rapidly start using python, follow the <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> indications according to your operating system:

-- <a target="_blank" href="https://docs.anaconda.com/anaconda/install/linux/" >Install anaconda in Linux</a>
+- <a href="https://docs.anaconda.com/anaconda/install/linux/" target="_blank">Install anaconda in Linux</a>
-- <a target="_blank" href="https://docs.anaconda.com/anaconda/install/windows/" >Install anaconda in Windows</a>
+- <a href="https://docs.anaconda.com/anaconda/install/windows/" target="_blank">Install anaconda in Windows</a>
-- <a target="_blank" href="https://docs.anaconda.com/anaconda/install/mac-os/">Install anaconda in macOS</a>
+- <a href="https://docs.anaconda.com/anaconda/install/mac-os/" target="_blank">Install anaconda in macOS</a>

 ### Using pip